Kristopher-Ray/polaris-us.org/content/updates/tim-walz’s-foreign-policy-record-is-radical-and-wrong.md

 visible: true
 draft: false
 featured: true
-title: Tim Walz’s Foreign Policy Record is Radical and Wrong
+title: "Factsheet: Tim Walz’s Foreign Policy Record is Radical and Wrong"
 date: 2024-08-08T20:40:00.447Z
 summary: "Kamala’s selection of Tim Walz as her running mate sends an unmistakable message: They will, if given the chance, double down on the same